ota-meshi/eslint-plugin-regexp/docs/rules/no-super-linear-move.md

 There are multiple ways to fix this kind of super-linear runtime.

-However, there is no one-site-fits-all solution.
+However, there is no one-size-fits-all solution.
 Adequate testing and code review are necessary to ensure that the fixed regex is still correct.

 #### Change the quantifier